sujith-eag/vu-library/docs/mca/rm/u1_1_rm.md

 #### Empirical Research :

+- Based on observation or experimentation.
+	_Example_: Clinical trials to test drug efficacy.

 It involves research that is based on direct observation, experimentation, and the collection of measurable evidence.Example : Investigating the reasons for human behavior.

 It generates new, primary data through direct observations and experiments; relies on measurable and observable data.